The Australian Consumer Law (ACL) has introduced a significant update affecting businesses all across Australia as we move into 2025.

 Related Requirements

-It is also important to understand other requirements around warranties for defects.
+It is also important to understand the additional requirements surrounding warranties for defects.

-The ACL requires you to include particular information in your warranty documentation and present that information in a specific way.
+The ACL mandates that you include specific information in your warranty documentation and present that information in a prescribed manner.

-In addition, any warranty against defects must be provided with the actual good or service you are selling and not just referred to in an external document.
+In addition, any warranty against defects must be provided with the actual good or service you are selling, rather than being merely referenced in an external document.

 If you’re still confused, more information on warranties and the new laws can be found here.